lbacigal/startup/notes.md

   ```

   * Adds p.mouseover to console.log event
-  * Adds a mouseover event listener to a p element ⬅️ *beacuse it was querySelector, it finds the first one. if it was allSelector then it would be all p elements*
+  * Adds a mouseover event listener to a p element ⬅️ *because it was querySelector, it finds the first one. if it was allSelector then it would be all p elements*
   * Adds a mouseover event listener to console.log events on a p element
   * Adds a mouseover event listener to all p elements